Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

-In the end, he realized all of his dreams: he served his country with absolute loyalty and success, and performed excellently in everything he had done.
+Ultimately, he realized all his dreams: he served his country with absolute loyalty and success and performed excellently in everything he did.

-Wang Yangming’s School of Mind states that human’s desire is the principal of nature, and those two could be harmonized and united.
+His School of Mind states that human desire is the principle of nature, and those two could be harmonized and united.
 Hence, the ultimate, ideal scenario is the Unity of Knowing and Acting.

 Human acknowledges the world naturally.

-When the summer comes, we know it’s hot.
-When the wind blows, we know it’s getting cold.
-When we saw a beautiful person, we know he or she is good looking.
+When the summer comes, we know it's hot.
+When the wind blows, we know it's getting cold.
+When we see a beautiful person, we know they are good-looking.
 Humans are born knowing these.

-People could aware both good and evil, right and wrong.
-This is in regard to human desires that always consisted of two sides.
+People could be aware of both good and evil, right and wrong.
+This is regarding human desires that always consist of two sides.

-It is human's intuitive knowledge to tell good from evil, the right from wrong.
+It is human's intuitive knowledge to tell good from evil, right from wrong.

-The Unity of Knowing and Acting is to do right and good things, while avoiding and refusing to do wrong and evil ones.
+The Unity of Knowing and Acting is to do right and good things while avoiding and refusing to do wrong and evil.

-For instance, a one-year old boy sees a pretty girl, so he moves forward and holds her hands or kisses her, that is Unity of Knowing and Acting.
+For instance, a one-year-old boy sees a pretty girl, so he moves forward and holds her hands or kisses her, which is the Unity of Knowing and Acting.

-An adult sees a beautiful person, but didn’t kiss him or her immediately, because they know it is inappropriate, that is also the Unity of Knowing and Acting.
+An adult who sees a beautiful person but doesn't kiss them immediately because they know it is inappropriate is also the Unity of Knowing and Acting.

-But if a married person fell for someone else, knowing it is wrong to cheat on his or her spouse, but still went for it, that is Acting against Knowing.
+But if a married person falls for someone else, knowing it is wrong to cheat on their spouse but still going for it, that is Acting against Knowing.

 Chinese Characters of the "Unity of Knowing and Acting"

-Desire, idleness, lust, prejudice and avarice are very common weaknesses that may lead to people acting against their intuitive knowledge.
-These are inner enemies, the type that is quite difficult to completely conquer.
+Desire, idleness, lust, prejudice, and avarice are common weaknesses that may lead people to act against their intuitive knowledge.
+These are inner enemies, which are pretty challenging to conquer completely.

-Therefore, defeating those inner enemies, is the basic requirement of being a sage.
+Therefore, defeating those inner enemies is essential to being a sage.

-Everything we do, we need to know if it is right, and if it’s what we truly want.
+Everything we do, we need to know if it is correct and if it’s what we truly want.

 Achievable things are worth fighting.
-Unobtainable things that obviously don’t belong to us, should let go.
+Unobtainable things that don’t belong to us should be let go.

-Humans’ feelings, happiness or sadness, content or disappointment, are decided by ourselves.
+Humans’ feelings, happiness or sadness, contentment or disappointment, are decided by ourselves.

-Cultivation of a peaceful and stable mind is a good way to stay happy and satisfied.
+Cultivating a peaceful and stable mind is an excellent way to stay happy and satisfied.

 Things need to be practiced and done; knowing something without putting it into action means nothing.

-A dream doesn’t exist unless it is actually put into practice.
+A dream doesn’t exist unless it is put into practice.

 You Might Also Like: